rogerwelin/alviss/README.md

 Rationale
 --------
-Configuring API Gateway and Lambda using standard IaC tools like Terraform and Cloudformation is a very finicky and time consuming experience.
+Configuring API Gateway and Lambda using standard IaC tools like Terraform and Cloudformation is a very finicky, verbose and time consuming experience.
 Even with tools that are designed for serverless applications like *AWS SAM* and *serverless framework* can be hard and time consuming.
-Alviss is a scaffolder that takes care of the boilerplate using best practices and leaves you to tweak the settings.
+Alviss is a scaffolder that takes care of generating the boilerplate using best practices and leaves you to tweak or modify the settings as you like.
 Use [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to finally deploy the project.

 Installation